LetMut1/Tento/encyclopedia/application_programm_interface/description.md

 ```
  - ## User_RefreshAccessToken POST /user/refresh_access_token
 ```
-Refreshs user access token.
-The incoming access token should can be expired or not expired.
+Refreshes user access token.
+The incoming access token can be expired or not expired.
+The incoming access refresh token should not be expired.
 ```
 ```
 struct Incoming {